FluBBaOfWard/NitroSwan/README.md

 The save files should be compatible with most other WonderSwan emulators.

 When the emulator starts, you can either press L+R or tap on the screen to open up the menu.
 Now you can use the cross or touchscreen to navigate the menus, A or double tap to select an option, B or the top of the screen to go back a step.

 To select between the tabs use R & L or the touchscreen.

 Hold Start while starting a game to enter the boot rom settings, the internal EEPROM is saved when saving settings.

-Using SLOT-2 RAM for large files is really slow allmost like running on the GBA (duh!), and it can not be used with zip-files.

 ## Menu